 Guardian’s Virtual Bike Sizer

-Safe, lightweight and fun to ride, Guardian’s line of bikes is simply amazing.
+Safe, lightweight, and fun to ride, Guardian’s line of bikes is simply amazing.
 Whether cruising the neighborhood or enjoying extended family bike rides, your child will be in good hands with a Guardian.
 The Original line is ideal for lighter weight kids who would benefit more from a lighter weight bike, as well as for older kids who NEED to be able to shift quickly.
 The Ethos line is an amazing choice for the average child rider who sticks mainly to the neighborhood.